Why Are My Plant Leaves Turning Yellow?

 Read the guideTopics

-Topic pages group the messy real-world symptoms people search for: yellow leaves after watering, brown tips versus spots, root rot signs, drooping after repotting, and light changes.
+These guides group the messy real-world symptoms that show up at home: yellow leaves after watering, brown tips versus spots, root rot signs, drooping after repotting, and light changes.

-Yellow leaves are a pattern, not a diagnosis.
+Yellow leaves need context.
 Start with soil moisture, light changes, and which leaves are turning first.

 Brown tips often point to moisture stress, mineral buildup, humidity swings, or root damage rather than one single cause.